 #4: You’ll have somewhere to stay.

 If your place gets damaged or vandalized, your property insurance would give you a place to stay.
 This means that you can check into a hotel or Airbnb and maintain your current lifestyle.
 You don’t have to worry about begging a buddy to sleep on their couch.
-Your kids won’t have to sleep on the couch at a relative’s place.
+Likewise, your kids won’t have to sleep on the couch at a relative’s place.

 #5: You cover yourself legally.